-West Bengal is one of the states in India to be more liberal when it comes to gambling.
+West Bengal is one of the states in India with a more liberal stance towards gambling.
 It is the only state to exempt card games from the definition of gambling.
 As one of the most populous states, it has one of the largest numbers of punters who indulge in both legal and illegal forms of betting.

 Under the West Bengal Gambling & Prize Competition Act, 1957 card games such as rummy, bridge and poker are excluded from the definition of gambling and gaming.
-Such games can be organized for the public as long as a permit is obtained from the District Magistrate or Sub-divisional magistrate or Commissioner of Police Calcutta.
+Such games can be organized for the public as long as a permit is obtained from the District Magistrate or Sub-divisional Magistrate or Commissioner of Police Calcutta.

-For the most part, betting on horse racing is exempted from the ambit of gambling under the West Bengal Gambling & Prize Competition Act, 1957.
+Betting on horse racing is exempted from the ambit of gambling under the West Bengal Gambling & Prize Competition Act, 1957.
 The state is home to the Royal Calcutta Turf Club (RCTC), founded in 1847 in the populous city of Calcutta, now Kolkata.

 Under the West Bengal Gambling & Prize Competition Act, 1957, horse racing is permitted upon granting of a license by the state.
-However, there are no off-course betting centers permitted in the state.
-The state collects as much as $250,000 a year in taxes from the RCTC and continues to permit licensed bookmakers to operate at the RCTC under Act.
+However, there are no off-course betting centres permitted in the state.
+The state collects as much as $250,000 a year in taxes from the RCTC and continues to permit licensed bookmakers to operate at the RCTC under the Act.

-With millions of dollars bet every day it is time that states like West Bengal changed their stand on sports betting.
+With millions of dollars bet every day it is time that states like West Bengal changed their stance on sports betting.
 Every wager made can contribute significantly to the state’s revenue while legalization can only deter the proliferation of illegal betting dens.

 Lottery in West Bengal is organized by the state in accordance with the provision of the Lottery Regulation Act of 1998 and West Bengal State Lottery Rules, 1968.
 In a bid to clamp down on daily and online lotteries the state government amended the law in 2011 which mandated lottery organizers to pay as much as $1700 for each draw and around $8500 for bumper draws.

-The three-judge panel observed that poker was a game of skill and the petitioner was well within the West Bengal statue that excluded poker from domain of gambling.
+The three-judge panel observed that poker was a game of skill and the petitioner was well within the West Bengal statue that excluded poker from the domain of gambling.
 The state was asked to refrain from harassing the petitioner.
-With the approval of the High Court other poker clubs in the state can now operate without an apprehension about running an illegal activity.
+With the approval of the High Court, other poker clubs in the state were allowed to operate without apprehension about running an illegal activity.

 Under the Public Gambling Act, 1867 Section 12 all games of skill are exempt from penal provisions while the West Bengal Gambling and Prize Competition Act 1957 excludes card games, which makes it clear that there is now no law that prevents gambling on card games in the state.